nitishkr72/Style-confrences/README.md

 # style-confrences.github.io
-This Website is based on the teaching and examples provided in the book 'Learn to Code HTML & CSS' by Shay Howe.
+This repository is based on the teaching and examples provided in the book 'Learn to Code HTML & CSS' by Shay Howe.
+Book is free available on the website: https://learn.shayhowe.com/html-css/